mohd14shoeb/PerfectAPIClient/README.md

     return "users"
 }
 ```
 Put a slash at the end of your `baseURL` and skip the slash at the beginning of your `path`.
-But don't worry if you don't worry `APIClient` has a default implementation for the `getRequestURL()` function which add a slash to the `baseURL` if you forgot it and remove the first character of your `path` if it's a slash.
-If you want to change the behavior just override the function 👌.
+But don't worry `APIClient` has a default implementation for the `getRequestURL()` function which add a slash to the `baseURL` if you forgot it and remove the first character of your `path` if it's a slash.
+If you want to change the behavior just override the function to your needs 👌.

 ## Linux Build Notes
 Ensure that you have installed `libcurl`.